|

 Instructions

 • Put 1 cup of sugar and 1/4 cup of water in a heavy saucepan over medium heat.
 Stir just to combine and bring to a boil.
-Lower the heat to medium-low or low and continue to cook for about 10 minutes while swirling the pan occasionally.
-Wash the sides down with a brush dipped in water from time to time to prevent sugar crystals.
+Lower the heat to medium-low or low and continue to cook for about 10 to 15 minutes while swirling the pan occasionally.
+Wash the sides down with a pastry brush dipped in water from time to time to prevent sugar crystals.
+Once the caramel is a deep golden brown, remove it from the heat and whisk in the butter until melted and smooth.

 Making caramel sauce in a saucepan.